💳 Fintech · B2C · Payment Infrastructure

 Merchant QR with instant link fallback

-QR codes work for face-to-face.
+QR codes work for face to face.
 But merchants also needed a shareable payment link for remote customers.
 Both were designed as one feature with two delivery modes.

 03